Create this popular Chinese Take Away dish of Chicken Chop Suey in your own home.

 One item that needed using this week, was a bag of bean sprouts.
 I was originally going to make my Beef Chow Mein but then realized I also had some chicken thighs to use and well instead of making Chow Mein, I figured I'd give you a brand new recipe - Chicken Chop Suey.

 Chop Suey was always one of my favourite dishes to order from the Chinese.
-I love bean sprouts and did you know they are also a speed food?
+I love bean sprouts and did you know they are also a vegetables?
 You don't need a better excuse to make this dish.

-You could totally eat this Chicken Chop Suey as it is for an SP friendly meal or add it to a whole heap of other dishes for a perfect Chinese Fakeaway.
+You could totally eat this Chicken Chop Suey as it is for a meal or add it to a whole heap of other dishes for a perfect Chinese Fakeaway.

 I also have all these other amazing Chinese Fakeaway dishes to choose from: